English Defence League: Profile of members

-Most EDL members are young, working-class, white men.
-The EDL unites three main constituencies: football hooligans, longstanding far-right activists, and a range of socio-economically marginalised people.
+Most EDL members were young, working-class, white men.
+The EDL united three main constituencies: football hooligans, longstanding far-right activists, and a range of socio-economically marginalised people.
 Copsey noted that "beyond their antagonism towards Islam, there is no ideology that binds this ragbag coalition together", and that the EDL was therefore always susceptible to fracture.
-For most EDL members, their membership is their first active involvement in a political group.
+For most EDL members, their membership was their first active involvement in a political group.

 On the basis of her ethnographic research among the EDL, Pilkington found that 74% of her respondents were under 35, in contrast to the BNP and UKIP's older support base.
 77% were male to 23% female.
 51% described themselves as being "White English", and 23% as "White British".
 Only 6% had either completed or were studying for a higher education degree; 20% never completed secondary education.
 49% were unemployed, 20% were in either part-time or irregular employment, and 11% were in full-time employment.
 57% lived in social housing, in contrast to 17.5% of the general population.
 Pilkington found that EDL members had rarely been raised in "stable, strong and protective environments", that accounts of sexual abuse and violence in childhood were somewhat common, and that a number had been raised by grandparents or in foster care.
 She noted that very few regarded themselves as Christian.
 Pilkington also found that while all were critical of recent governments, none—barring the few neo-Nazis who attended EDL rallies but did not consider themselves members—desired a more authoritarian government, one-party state, or dictatorship.